ibm-cloud-docs/dr-automation-powervs/verify-events.md

 1. Log in to the [IBM Cloud catalog](https://cloud.ibm.com/catalog) with your credentials.
 2. In the catalog's **search box**, type {{site.data.keyword.DR_full}}, and click the Workspace for {{site.data.keyword.DR_full_notm}} tile.
-3. Select **workspace** on the left navigation under workspace of the {{site.data.keyword.DR_full}} user  interface to select from a list of previously created workspaces.
-If you do not have a workspace, click Create a workspace.
+3. To navigate to the event logs, click **Navigation Menu** > **Resource List** > **Compute**, then click on the provisioned instance you want to view.
-4. Click **Event logs** to see the list of event logs and notifications.
+4. The Event logs section appears at the bottom of the page, displaying system events and notifications.

 ## Notification for the KSYS events